What is NU-METAL?

-Nu metal is a sub-genre of heavy metal that emerged in the mid-1990s and gained mainstream popularity in the early 2000s.
+It is a style of heavy music that is commonly derided, yet secretly embraced sub-genre of heavy metal that emerged in the mid-1990s and gained mainstream popularity in the early 2000s.
 It is characterized by its heavy use of down-tuned guitars, hip-hop-inspired beats, and a crushing combination of screamed and clean vocals.
 The style of music was a reaction to the dominance of grunge and alternative rock in the mid-1990s and sought to infuse heavy metal with more diverse influences, including hip-hop, electronic music, and industrial.

 Genre Defining Bands

 One of the most significant bands to emerge from this wave was Jacksonville, Florida’s LIMP BIZKIT.
-Combining rap and metal, LIMP BIZKIT‘s debut album “Three Dollar Bill Y’all“, released in 1997, became a cultural phenomenon, and the band’s charismatic frontman Fred Durst became an icon of the movement.
+Combining rap and metal, LIMP BIZKIT‘s debut album “Three Dollar Bill Y’all” was released in 1997, and aside from being known as one of the best albums of the era, became a cultural phenomenon, and the band’s charismatic frontman Fred Durst became an icon of the movement.
 Their breakthrough album “Significant Other” released in 1999, became a massive commercial success, selling millions of copies worldwide.

 Another significant band in the early days of the burgeoning genre was Sacramento, California’s DEFTONES, who’s music was more experimental and melodic than most of their contemporaries, infusing elements of shoegaze and dream-pop into their sound.
 Their debut album “Adrenaline” released in 1995, was a critical success and helped pave the way for their breakthrough album “Around the Fur” which arrived two years later.